chanse-b/Saronic-Challenge/README.md

     - ve_mps, vn_mps, and vu_mps are velocities in meters per second in the ENU frame
     - omega_x_dps, omega_y_dps, and omega_z_dps are angular rates in the FRD frame
     - ax_mps2, ay_mps2, and az_mps2 are meter per second^2 accelerations in FRD frame

-## Submission

-- Send us a git repo with code for the two predictors and instructions on how to run it
-- Also add a README/document with a description explaining the design for your predictor
-- Any visualizations or plots to accompany your code are encouraged in your document that explains your design